Vectorworks/developer-scripting/Function Reference/Functions/GetLocalizedPluginName.md

 FOR cnt1 := 1 TO pluginCnt DO
 IF recName = plugins[cnt1].universalName
 THEN cnt1 := pluginCnt + 2;
-IF cnt1 &lt; pluginCnt + 2 THEN BEGIN
+IF cnt1 < pluginCnt + 2 THEN BEGIN
 boo := GetLocalizedPluginName(recName, str2);
 pluginCnt := pluginCnt + 1;
 plugins[pluginCnt].universalName := recName;